Testing for >1000 conditions using your DNA

 Can genetic testing detect cancer?

-Genetic testing looks for inherited gene changes that could raise your risk of certain cancers, often before any symptoms appear.
+Some tests, such as mammograms or FIT tests, are used to screen for or diagnose cancer.
+At Jeen, we offer genetic testing that looks for inherited gene changes that could raise your risk of certain cancers, often before any symptoms appear.

 It doesn’t detect cancer itself, but it gives you the chance to take early, proactive steps like tailored screening or prevention.
 With this insight, you can understand your health better and stay one step ahead.